Colorado Labor Laws Breaks: Rest, Meal, and Overtime Regulations

 - Administrative workers

 Colorado law also states that employees are entitled to rest breaks.
-A 10-minute rest break must be given to an employee for each four-hour segment worked or for those who have worked what would factor out to be the major fraction of four hours.
+Employees are entitled to a 10-minute rest break for every four-hour segment worked or the major fraction thereof.

 Additionally, Colorado law stipulates that employers will pay employees for the 10-minute rest break.
 Employers should schedule rest breaks in the middle of the workday, if practical.
 Employers are allowed to make it mandatory that any employee taking a 10-minute break must stay on the work premises for the duration of their break time.